Each piece is wheel-thrown, hand-stamped, and glazed one at a time

 When a piece is about halfway dry and stiff, I trim any extra clay off the bottom.
 Once an entire batch of pottery is dry (making pottery is like making cookies, several dozen at a time are made) it is fired to a low temperature, then glazed and fired to a much higher temperature.
 Each batch of pottery is between 200 – 400 pieces and will take 8- 10 weeks to complete.
 This is what makes each piece a one of a kind.
 When the pottery is finished all of it is both food safe and dishwasher safe.

-Real stories from our community of art lovers and ceramic enthusiasts who have brought a piece of Stamped Clay into their homes.
+Real stories from our community of art lovers and ceramic enthusiasts who have brought a piece of Marianne Brown Pottery into their homes.

 Copyright © 2026 Marianne Brown Pottery.
 All right reserved.